Read more about BCI’s presence in Western China in the dropdown box below.

 Stories from the Field

-BCI is suspending its assurance activities in the Xinjiang region of China for the upcoming cotton season (2020-21) based on the recognition that the operating environment prevents credible assurance and licensing from being executed.
+BCI has suspended its assurance activities in the Xinjiang Uyghur Autonomous Region (XUAR) of China effective starting the current cotton season (2020-21) based on the recognition that the operating environment prevents credible assurance and licensing from being executed.

-BCI assurance activities for the last season finished in September.
-There will be no licensed Better Cotton from Xinjiang next season (2020-21).
+BCI assurance activities for the last season finished in September 2019.
+There will be no new licensed Better Cotton effective starting the current cotton season (2020-21).

 Support for Farmers